noncomputable/AgentMaps/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
+about:
-about: 'Important: the free version of AgentMaps is light.
+  "Important: the free version of AgentMaps is light.
 Most additional features should be built as separate plugins.
 Want wider features?
 Build a plugin!
-Post it here to get it added to the plugins list.'
+Post it here to get it added to the plugins list."
-title: ''
+title: ""
-labels: ''
+labels: ""
 assignees: noncomputable
 ---

 **Did a problem you had inspire this feature request?**